Skip to Content

 • P-EU or P-EY = a long-term resident’s EU residence permit issued to a third-country national.

-2. The date before which the card must be renewed.
+2. The expiry date of the card, before which the residence permit or card must be renewed.

 The field “HUOMAUTUKSIA/ANMÄRKNINGAR” (remarks) on the front side of the card: